Han-Gigabyte/practice/README.md

-# practice
+# practicing c#
 I will be god of computer!
+Gonna practice forever and ever